fossasia/eventyay-tickets/doc/api/resources/submissions.rst

 --------------------

 The submission resource may contain the following fields.
-Some fields are only accessible if users have the correct permissions:
+Some fields are only accessible if users have the correct permissions, or will be changed depending on permissions.
+In particular, reviewers will receive the anonymised submission data, if anonymisation is enabled and has been performed by the organisers.

 .. rst-class:: rest-resource-table